 Customer Service KPIs - The Key Metrics To Track

 Customer Service KPIs are measurable values used by Customer Service Teams to track and determine their progress on specific business objectives.
 These KPIs help determine how well Customer Service Teams are performing.
 Measuring your customer service performance gives you access to some of the most important leading KPI indicators for your business.
 These, in turn, will go on to influence things like your sales and your customer retention.
 Additionally, it will help you to manage your customer service team more efficiently, potentially reducing cost and driving increased job satisfaction.
+See how Customer Service KPIs fit into an overall Customer Service Strategy in our free template.

 We've created a whole bunch of KPIs as part of our KPI examples mini-series.
 This post is a small supplement to that series, which provides 12 of the most common customer service KPIs, we also include a brief description of why you may want to use each.
 We suggest you pick at least 2 KPIs for each of your key business objectives.